-This column recognises adjustments to the general fund for the accrual of compensated absences under the services; and Other income & expenditure is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year, in additional under Other income & expenditure is the charge which represents the difference between what is chargeable under statutory regulations for Council Tax and NNDR that was projected to be received at the start of the year, and the income recognised under generally accepted accounting practices in the Code.
+This column recognises adjustments to the general fund for the accrual of compensated absences under the services; and other income & expenditure is credited with capital grants receivable in the year without conditions or for which conditions were satisfied in the year, and for:

+Taxation & non-specific grant income is the charge which represents the difference between what is chargeable under statutory regulations for Council Tax and NNDR that was projected to be received at the start of the year, and the income recognised under generally accepted accounting practices in the Code.
 This is a timing difference as any differences will be brought forward in future surpluses or deficits on the Collection Fund.